frePPLe/jqGrid/README.md

 - jqGrid was developed originally by [Tony Tomov](https://github.com/tonytomov) and it was available under MIT/GPL-licenses till  the version 4.7.0 published Dec 8, 2014 (see [here](https://github.com/tonytomov/jqGrid/tree/v4.7.0)).
 Short time after that the [license agreement](http://guriddo.net/?page_id=103334) was changed.

-- [Oleg Kiriljuk](https://github.com/OlegKi) forked the last MIT-GPL version of the code in the https://github.com/free-jqgrid/jqGrid and continued development.
-The last commit was in Jan 2019, so we can consider the fork unmaintained and supported.
+- [Oleg Kiriljuk](https://github.com/OlegKi) forked the last MIT-GPL version of the code in the [free-jqgrid](https://github.com/free-jqgrid/jqGrid) project and continued development.
+The last commit was in Jan 2019, so we can consider the project unmaintained and unsupported.

 - As a long-time & happy user of jqgrid this repository aims at maintaining a working version of free-jqgrid.
 We'll gladly accept pull requests of others that are also interested in a 100% free